-Faculty Research Director, Center for Nonprofit and Public Leadership
+Faculty Research Director, Center for Social Sector Leadership

 Harold Furst Chair in Management

 Philosophy and Values

 Using the prism of an economist, Ernesto Dal Bó studies the complex two-way street of political and market failures – and how to address them.

 These are just a few of the questions that Dal Bó, the Phillips Girgich Associate Professor of Business at Berkeley-Haas, has studied at close range.
 His underlying goal: to shed light on how economic forces shape and are shaped by the health of political and social institutions.

 Dal Bó’s research has taken him to remote villages in Mexico, to judges’ chambers in Colombia and to the U.S. Congress.
 At the Berkeley-Haas Institute for Business and Social Impact, he is now applying his analytical methods and insights to the cross-sectoral challenges of making societies both more prosperous and more just.